davidmasp/davidmasp/README.md

 ### Hi there 👋

+Things I am building:

+- 🔁 bucle - a ralph loop implementation for local development with coding agents.

+Things I am doing:

-My name is David Mas-Ponte and I am a postdoc at the Sottoriva Lab at Human Technopole.
+I am a postdoc at the computational biology center of the Human Technopole in Milan, working with cancer genomes and drug resistance.
-I work in cancer genomics and I study patterns of somatic evolution to better understand the biology of tumors.
-I have around 10 years of expirience with a broad set of applications in R, from statistical modeling to visualization.
-I am also expirienced in software pipeline usage/maintainance (and sometimes also development).

-🔗 Visit my landing page at: [david.masponte.com](https://david.masponte.com/).
+🔗 Visit my landing page at [david.masponte.com](https://david.masponte.com/) for more.